arpithasheshadri/FunDoApp/README.md

 ## FunDoApp Readme
 ### Overview
-FunDoApp is a note-taking application designed for users to create and manage notes, similar to Google Keep.
-The application is built with a ReactJS front-end, a Spring backend, and MongoDB for database management.
-The styling is implemented using Sass.
-FunDoApp provides features like user authentication, note creation, archiving, deletion, and collaboration with other users.
+Welcome to FunDoApp, your go-to note-taking application designed for seamless note creation and management, delivering an experience akin to Google Keep.
+This application boasts a powerful tech stack with a ReactJS front-end, a meticulously crafted Java and Spring Boot backend, and MongoDB as the robust database.
+Sass is employed for styling, ensuring a visually appealing and consistent user interface.

+#### Technologies Used
+#### Front-end:
+ReactJS
+#### Back-end:
+Java, SpringBoot
+#### Database:
+MongoDB
+#### Styling:
+Sass
+#### API Calls:
+Axios

 ### Features
 #### User Authentication: